Debt Collection for E-Commerce Startups: The Definitive Guide

 When Early Collection Attempts Fail

 Many businesses recoil at using debt collection agencies to recover losses.
-The industry has gained its bad reputation by continuing to use aggressive tactics and bad UX.
+The industry has gained a bad reputation by continuing to use aggressive tactics and bad UX.
 This is where choosing the right partner is crucial; working with a technology company that specializes in the user experience of debt collection can actually help your brand.

 Closing Thoughts